Homework

 Main advantages (flexibility & control):

-Open system: You can directly add/remove components (DNA, cofactors, salts, inhibitors).
+Open system: Components such as DNA, cofactors, salts, inhibitors, can be directly modified.
 Precise control: You can tune Mg²⁺, ATP, amino acids, etc. Rapid expression: No need for cloning → transformation → growth.
 Toxic proteins: You can express proteins that would normally kill cells.

 When CFPS is better than in vivo: